Stock market today: Wall Street falls after hot jobs data raises threat of high rates

 Those collapses were caused in part by all the rate hikes the Federal Reserve has piled on since early last year.
 It's raised its federal funds rate by a mammoth 5 percentage points from virtually zero to try to smother the worst inflation in decades.
 High interest rates work by slowing the entire economy, and unanticipated cracks often appear under the pressure.

-On Wall Street, Exxon Mobil was one of the heaviest weights on the market after it tumbled 3.3%.
-It warned of a hit to its profit during the spring because of changes in gas prices and industry margins.
+On Wall Street, Exxon Mobil was one of the heaviest weights on the market after it tumbled 3.7%.
+It warned of a hit to its profit during the spring because of changes in gas prices and industry margins, among other items.

 Meta Platforms, the parent company of Facebook, Instagram and WhatsApp, wavered between small gains and losses after unveiling its new app Threads, a rival to Twitter, which has had a bumpy ride under new owner Elon Musk.
-Meta was most recently down 0.1%.
+Meta ended the day down 0.8%.

 Stock markets abroad also fell sharply.

-Hong Kong’s Hang Seng index dropped 3%, partly due to heavy selling of Chinese banks shares after Goldman Sachs downgraded them, citing concerns about the slowing economy and lenders’ exposures to debt.
+Hong Kong’s Hang Seng index dropped 3%, partly due to sharp drops for Chinese banks shares after Goldman Sachs downgraded them, citing concerns about the slowing economy and lenders’ exposures to debt.
 Stocks in Shanghai fell 0.5%.

 Japan's Nikkei 225 dropped 1.7% after being one of the world's stars through the first half of the year.